 Have you been frustrated with not being able to install Google Play Store Apps onto your Kindle Fire?
 Since Amazon and Google refuse to play together, Kindle Fire owners have to jump through hoops to access the Play Store.

 After owning a Kindle Fire for almost two years, I finally learned how to get play store apps onto my Fire without rooting my tablet and without a smart phone!

 I've simplified the process as much as possible to make this tutorial easy to follow so you too can get apps from the Google Play Store onto your Fire!

-If you're not already subscribed just fill in the form in the column on the right and I'll send the link to you by email!
+If you're not already subscribed just fill in the form in the column on the right, confirm the email subscription, and you'll receive the link by email!

 If you'd still like to learn the method in this article, then by all means go ahead as you may still find it helpful!

 A wonderful site visitor, Margaret, shared with me (months ago!) the link for installing Google Play Store Apps without an android phone which is the basis for this tutorial.

 However, I got stuck and it took me awhile to figure it out.
 I